Airport Guide: Ninoy Aquino International Airport Terminal 1 (MNL T1)

 The landside zone of T1 includes the publicly accessible area before immigration and final security.
 As used within this guide (and the sub-guides linked to it), the term “landside” also encompasses certain parts of the terminal that can be entered only by passengers – such as the area around the check-in counters – if these are located before the main pre-departure security checkpoint.

-Click here or on the image below to read my separate Airport Guide covering T1’s landside zone.
+Click here or on the image below to read my Airport Guide covering T1’s landside zone.

 Airside